 I’ve committed to a minimalist design without the bells and whistles of federation, on-page comments, and other social network integrations.
 But a blog needs an audience, and a standalone website like this one is less likely to reach it.
 Enters the POSSE system: Publish (on your) Own Site, Syndicate Elsewhere.
 The basic idea is very simple: publish your content on your own website first, then share or distribute it on third-party platforms, allowing viewers to interact directly with the original content.
 The goal is to maintain control and ownership of one’s content while encouraging reach and engagement through syndication and linkages to the original post.
 One major benefit of the POSSE system is that it doesn’t require committing to a single platform.
 I can share posts on my Mastodon account without having a federated blog, but I can do that on Twitter and Bluesky too.
 I’ve also created a Substack account that will mirror this blog 1:1.
 If people prefer to read it over there for convenience, so be it; but at least I know it’s all on here regardless of what happens to these other platforms.
 The POSSE system gives writers the best of both worlds: the independence of a personal website and the network of third-party platforms.

 Enough with the dull technical details.
 What is this blog about?
 My unoriginal goal is to share thoughts about my research interests with an academic and curious general audience.
 As such, I expect it to focus mostly on the philosophy of artificial intelligence and cognitive science, perhaps with other topics sprinkled here and there.
 I’m interested in treating this both as a platform for public engagement and as a test bed for new ideas.
 The very process of writing a blog post about a research question can be useful to think about it more deeply without committing to a paper-length treatment.
 Regardless of who reads this blog, I suspect I will gain from this exercise.
 Of course, I hope some posts do spur productive engagement with potential readers, but my priority is to write without worrying about that too much.
-While I’m not planning to keep a very strict writing schedule, I will try to contribute fairly regularly, if only for my own benefit.
-I’d also like to hold myself to a certain degree of nonchalance in this process: this is not the place for obsessive revisions and endless polishing.
+I’m not planning to keep a strict writing schedule, but I’d also like to hold myself to a certain degree of nonchalance in the process: this is not the place for obsessive revisions and endless polishing.
 I’d rather write quickly to get my thoughts out there and amend them in discussion or future posts if need be.
 That certainly doesn’t mean that I’m willing to share random half-baked ideas, but I will strive to find a sweet spot between careful editing and spontaneity.

 What about the name?
 I thought I’d come up with something less boring than “Raphaël Millière’s Blog.”
 Given the focus of my research, I jumped on the opportunity to publicize a phrase I’ve grown to rather like – artificial cognition.
 Artificial intelligence is on everyone’s lips these days, but the phrase has always been a little controversial.
 There is no consensus on what intelligence is, let alone whether it’s a coherent construct.
 Due to the AI effect, people endlessly debate whether any given breakthrough in computer science is worthy of being called “AI.”
 Artificial cognition has a slightly different flavor that sidesteps some of these controversies.
 To be sure, people may debate whether any algorithm we have today is really capable of cognition in a strong sense.
 But there is a loose sense in which many people are quite happy to ascribe broadly cognitive capacities, such as certain forms of reasoning, to large language models like GPT-4.
 Importantly, this does not require endorsing the claim that such models have human-level intelligence or various other psychological capacities, including intentions or consciousness.
 Artificial cognition is also an interesting phrase if we take things from the other end: as a research field, artificial intelligence used to be part of the cognitive sciences.
 From the very beginning, AI researchers sought not only to build smart machines but also to develop computational models of human cognition.
 As a researcher, I’m interested in the relationship between AI and human cognition in both directions: not only whether AI models can be attributed human-like cognitive capacities, but also whether these models can be used to gain a better understanding of human cognition itself.
 The name artificial cognition seems fitting to reflect both research programs.